materialsproject/pymatgen/docs/index.rst

 v2.7.3
 ------
-1. Added basic Nwchem (http://www.nwchem-sw.org/) IO support.
+1. Added basic Nwchem (http://www.nwchem-sw.org/) IO support. (by: Shyue Ping Ong).
+2. New MoleculeMatcher class for comparing molecules by RMS.
+Requires openbabel with python bindings. (by: Xiaohui Qu)
+3. New functional group substitution capability for molecules (by: Lei Cheng and Shyue Ping Ong).

 v2.7.2
 ------